navig-me/telert/README.md

     # This will send to Pushover when done
     time.sleep(60)

+# Send to Discord channel
+with telert("Discord notification", provider="discord"):
+    # This will notify via Discord when done
+    discord_specific_operation()

 # Send to custom HTTP endpoint
 with telert("API operation", provider="endpoint"):
     # This will send to your configured HTTP endpoint when done